The Use and Selection of Specialty Grains and Adjuncts

 (Biscuit, Dark Amber, Munich 30L, Victory, Honey)

-Like amber malt but roasted at higher temperatures.
+Like Amber malt but roasted at higher temperatures.
 The colour is typically a golden orange 20 to 40°L.

 Flavours: Biscuit, nutty, bread crust.

-Usage10% to 20%
+Traditional Usage: 10% to 20%

 Black Malt